noel-abeje/Flixter-_Part-2/README.md

 ## Notes

-I couldn't get the page to move to a new activity.
+I finally got it to work

 ## License